thebrisly/Language_Level_Detector_DataScience/README.md

 # UNIL_Geneva_DSML

-<small> ## 0.
-Run this project at home
+<font color="#333333"><small> Run this project at home

 You can run the different models we've created at home.
 To do so, run the following commands :

 ```git clone git@github.com:thebrisly/UNIL_Geneva_DSML.git```